levoai/docs/docs/trying-levo.md

 Levo provides fully hosted sample applications as part of the onboarding process.
 These sample applications are used to showcase Levo's security & resilience testing capabilities.

-If prefer to use your own applications to try Levo, follow the instructions in the [`How Do I Test My Own Apps?`][test-your-own-app] section.
+If you prefer to use your own applications to evaluate Levo, follow the instructions in the [`How Do I Test My Own Apps?`][test-your-own-app] section.

 [levo.ai]: https://levo.ai/signup